Empanada is pastry stuffed with different ingredients such as pork, chicken, beef and an assortment of vegetables.

 The Filipino Beef Empanada recipe, with its usual ingredients such as meat and vegetables, depends heavily on where a particular version originates and who happens to be cooking it, again marking the creativity of the Filipinos.

-Filipino empanadas are commonly sold along the sideways as street food or in the malls as snacks.
+Filipino empanadas are commonly sold along the sideways as street food or in the malls as snacks, often at the same vendors as kikiam, another popular Filipino snack.

 Though usually served as an appetizer, main course and dessert in other countries, in the Philippines, it is also usually served as midday or mid-afternoon snacks with a dip of ketchup or vinegar.